 The answer is more complicated than “yes” or “no”.
 For starters, the biggest consumer of water is not one individual person, but the agricultural industry, using 70 percent of clean drinking water across the globe.
-Which makes sense, given animals need to drink, too, in order to stay alive.
+This makes sense, given animals also need to drink in order to stay alive.

 A recent report from Reuters confirms this isn’t just happening the world over, but in our own backyard, too.
 “As many as 96 water basins out of the 204 supplying most of the country with freshwater could fail to meet monthly demand starting in 2071…”

 So what can you do?
 A few things can certainly help on the individual level: going vegetarian 2-3 times a week is recommended.
 Learning about the impacts of climate change and what we can do to lessen our carbon footprint can help, too.
 More than anything, investing in a water filtration system will help ensure that you can access clean, drinking water, no matter what.
 If you invest in a filter bottle, for every one of our cartridges you use, you save 600 disposable water bottles from entering the environment.
 We can cheer to that.